Frohrer/llm-ui/README.md

 ## Usage

+### Basic Chat Usage
 1. Start a new conversation by clicking the "New Chat" button
 2. Select your preferred AI model from the dropdown
 3. Type your message and press Enter or click the send button
 4. View your conversation history in the sidebar
 5. Toggle between light and dark modes using the theme toggle button

+### Knowledge Management
+1. Access the Knowledge Management by clicking the "Knowledge" button in the sidebar
+2. Add knowledge sources in three ways:
+   - **File Upload**: Upload supported document types (PDF, DOCX, TXT, CSV, XLSX, PPTX, MD)
+   - **URL**: Enter a URL to automatically extract and process web content
+   - **Text**: Directly paste or type text content
+3. For each knowledge source, you can:
+   - Provide a name and optional description
+   - Enable/disable RAG (Retrieval-Augmented Generation) for large documents
+4. Manage your knowledge sources:
+   - View all saved knowledge sources
+   - Delete knowledge sources you no longer need
+   - Attach knowledge sources to specific conversations
+5. Use knowledge in conversations:
+   - Attached knowledge sources will be used to enhance AI responses
+   - The AI will automatically reference relevant knowledge when answering questions

 ## Contributing